Kinia-kk/CS50-CookApp-Final-Project/README.md

 for me was to actually build my app with buildozer since I had to use VirtualBox with Linux, download a lot of packages with needed tools and to solve problems with file picker and hiding input field but I finally did it and I am proud of my work.
 I hope you will find my app useful.

+## A room for improvement
+I was able to implement almost everything I wanted but during development I come with idea of sharing recipes with others so, you will be able to send your favourite recipe to our friends but I haven't implemented that functionality yet so this is something that could be improved in the future.